Dare-marvel/CODEFORCES-SOLUTIONS/PYTHON/CountTheNumberOfPairs.md

 ### [Count The Number of Pairs](https://codeforces.com/problemset/problem/1800/B)

-## Key Insight :
+## Key Insights :
-First we subtract the minimum frequency of the character and it's counterpart swapped case character(if it exists) Then we check whether any charcter has frequency more than one so that the case of one of them can be swapped and we can get a pair
+First we subtract the minimum frequency of the character and it's counterpart swapped case character(if it exists)<br>
+Then we check whether any charcter has frequency more than one so that the case of one of them can be swapped and we can get a pair<br>
-Also we need to check that we don't exceed the number of operation provided i.e. value of k , so we take the minimum of k and the calculated value ( we divide the frequency by 2 because 2 characters make one pair ) and we are interested in the number of pairs
+Also we need to check that we don't exceed the number of operation provided i.e. value of k , so we take the minimum of k and the<br> calculated value ( we divide the frequency by 2 because 2 characters make one pair ) and we are interested in the number of pairs<br>

 ## Code :
 ```python